-The world’s largest all-composite aircraft Stratolaunch, which has the capability to several launch vehicles carrying satellites in space in a single mission, on Sunday successfully completed its maiden test-flight over the Mojave desert in the United States.
+The world’s largest all-composite aircraft Stratolaunch, which has the capability to several launch vehicles carrying satellites in space in a single mission, on Sunday successfully completed its maiden test-flight over the

 The Stratolaunch aircraft is a mobile launch platform that will enable airline-style access to space that is convenient, affordable and routine.
 The reinforced centre wing can support multiple launch vehicles, weighing up to a total of 500,000 pounds (2,26,796 kg).
 The aircraft is designed to fly satellite-carrying rockets to an altitude of about 35,000 feet (10,700 m), then release boosters so that they can launch their payloads up to orbit.
 If the Stratolaunch plan takes off commercially, then the need for launchpads for vertical takeoffs of space vehicles would not be required in future.
 Only a runway would do the needful.